KEP-5547: Integrate Workload APIs with Job Controller

 Risks and Mitigations

-• Suspended Jobs and resource release rely only on GC, which does not address releasing resources (DRA) while a Job is suspended.
-This behavior is acceptable for alpha.
-Future work may require the controller to delete PodGroup/Workload on suspend and recreate on resume.
+• Suspended Jobs and resource release.
+In alpha the controller relies only on GC, which does not release resources (e.g., DRA claims) while a Job is suspended.
+This is acceptable for alpha.

 Design Details